-The total power demand of the Project (LOM average) is estimated to be approximately 57.8 MW, including network losses of 3% and represents the LOM average.
-An electrical load list was created based on a detailed mechanical equipment list that included the major power draw contributors.
-Minor power consumers and power for auxiliary systems were benchmarked based on BBA's past project experience.
-The projected annual electrical energy use is estimated to be approximately 450.9 GWh including the network losses.
+The total power demand of the Project is estimated to be approximately 57.8 MW, including network losses of 3%, and based on the operating loads, efficiency factors and diversity factor.
+A 5 MW contingency was also assumed to consider requirements for undefined mechanical systems and unknown information for key equipment sizing.
+The projected annual electrical energy use is estimated to be approximately 486,993 MWh, including network losses of 3% and a contingency of 8%.